Belly Dance: How to Choose and Play Zills

 The two big names in zills are Saroyan and Turquoise.
 Both manufacturers produce a range of zills in a surprising variety of tones.
 They are more expensive - but once you've played a set of proper zills, you'll think it's worth it.

 If you usually play in a troupe, it's a good idea to ask the troupe leader if she has a preference before you buy - you don't want your zills to look or sound out of place in the ensemble.

-Note that if you're a tribal dancer, you will probably need large zills.
+Note that if you're a tribal dancer, you will probably need the larger size zills.

 It's not all bell-like!

 We generally associate zills with a bell-like ringing sound, and your belly dance teacher may correct you if you strike the zills face-on, which makes a "clack".
 In fact, the original instrument (the sagat) didn't ring at all, and Egyptian audiences still prefer the clanging sound (which Western dancers like me find ugly).

-The clip on the right explains the various way to hold your zills and the different sounds they can make.
-In the video below, you can hear them in action.
+The clip below explains the various way to hold your zills and the different sounds they can make.
+In the next video, you can hear them in action.